Work With Me

 It might not be the right fit if…

-• You want someone to just tell you what to do — that's a consultant, mentor, or parent, not a coach
+• You want someone to just tell you what to do (that's a consultant, family member, friend, or mentor, not a coach!)

 • You're not quite ready to be honest with yourself about what you actually want